 A quote management tool can save your business time, turn the focus from paperwork to engaging prospects and providing solutions, and share data directly with accounting for fast, error-free invoices.
-Proper selection, implementation, and use are, however, essential to maximizing the benefits you receive from your system.
+However, proper selection, implementation, and use are essential to maximizing the benefits you receive from your system.

-Alain Lefebvre, COO of Great White North Technology Consulting and ASCII Group member, says there are some common mistakes managed services providers (MSPs) and value-added resellers (VARs) need to avoid to make a quote management tool a valuable part of sales and customer service processes:
+Alain Lefebvre, founder of Alloy Insights Inc. and ASCII Group member, says there are some common mistakes managed services providers (MSPs) and value-added resellers (VARs) need to avoid to make a quote management tool a valuable part of sales and customer service processes:

-Although Great White North has been using a quote management tool for years, Lefebvre recalls that when they first looked at quote management tools, they were uncertain with which line of business applications it would integrate.
+Although his former company (Great White North) had been using a quote management tool for years, Lefebvre recalls that when they first looked at quote management tools, they were uncertain which line of business applications it would integrate.

 “The more you integrate your quote management tool, the more value you get from it,” he says.
-He says some professional services automation (PSA) vendors provide quote management tools or modules, which ensure integration.
-But if you choose a quote management tool from another vendor, you should confirm it integrates with your PSA, as well as your accounting program, CRM, and preferred payment processor for online payments.
+For example, he says some professional services automation (PSA) vendors provide quote management tools or modules, which ensure integration.
+But if you choose a quote management tool from another vendor, you should confirm it integrates with your PSA and your accounting program, CRM, and preferred payment processor for online payments.

 “Tight integration with all of your business systems adds complexity to implementing a quote management tool,” says Lefebvre, “but it’s worth it.
 We’re in a much better place because of it.”